-Year Name Significance Signatories 1939 Final Protocol to Determine the Syria-Hatay Border Delimitation The protocol specifies where the waters of the Orontes, Karasu and Afrin rivers constitute the border between Syria and Türkiye.
-Syria, Türkiye 1972 Agreement on Water Use First bilateral agreement on water use in the Orontes Basin.
-Lebanon, Syria 1991 Fraternity, Cooperation and Coordination Treaty The treaty provides the formal basis for cooperation between the two countries in the domain of water and other sectors.
+Year Name Significance Signatories 1939 Final Protocol to Determine the Syria-Hatay Border Delimitation.
+The protocol specifies where the waters of the Orontes, Karasu and Afrin rivers constitute the border between Syria and Türkiye.
+Syria, Türkiye.
+1972 Agreement on Water Use.
+First bilateral agreement on water use in the Orontes Basin.
+Lebanon, Syria.
+1991 Fraternity, Cooperation and Coordination Treaty.
+The treaty provides the formal basis for cooperation between the two countries in the domain of water and other sectors.
 Several joint entities were established, including the Lebanese-Syrian Joint Committee for Shared Water.
-Lebanon, Syria 1994 Agreement on the Distribution of the Orontes River Water Originating in Lebanese Territory The agreement states that the signatories consider the water resources of the Orontes as common waters.
+Lebanon, Syria.
+1994 Agreement on the Distribution of the Orontes River Water Originating in Lebanese Territory.
+The agreement states that the signatories consider the water resources of the Orontes as common waters.
 It specifies that, based on an annual discharge rate of approximately 400 MCM, Lebanon is to receive 80 MCM with the remainder allocated to Syria.
-Lebanon, Syria 1997 Annex to the Agreement on the Distribution of Orontes River Water Originating in Lebanese Territory The annex identifies four sub-basins and a main spring, which are to be excluded from Lebanon's annual share as agreed in the 1994 agreement.
-Lebanon, Syria 2001 Amendment to the Agreement on the Distribution of Orontes River Water Originating in Lebanese Territory This amendment allows Lebanon to establish infrastructures on the river.
-Lebanon, Syria 2009 Joint Statement of the First Meeting of the High-Level Strategic Cooperation Council Between the Syrian Arab Republic and the Republic of Türkiye Republic and the Republic of Türkiye, Memorandum of Understanding in the Fields of Meteorology and Meteorological Researches Between the Government of the Republic of Türkiye and the Government of the Syrian Arab Republic Cooperation Agreement in the Field of Environment Protection Between the Ministry of State for Environment Affairs in the Syrian Arab Republic and The Ministry of Environment and Forests of the Republic of Türkiye The MoU between the Government of the Republic of Türkiye and the Government of the Syrian Arab Republic in the Field of Remediation of Water Quality.
-The Memorandum of Understanding between the Government of the Republic of Türkiye and the Government of the Syrian Arab Republic in the Field of Efficient Utilization of Water Resources and Combating of Drought The Memorandum of Understanding Between the Government of the Republic of Türkiye and the Government of the Republic on Establishment of a Pumping Station in the Territories of Syrian Arab Republic for Water Withdrawal From the Tigris River The Memorandum of Understanding Between the Government of the Republic of Türkiye and the Government of the Syrian Arab Republic for the Construction of a Joint Dam on the Orontes River Under the Name "Friendship DamTürkiye" Syria, Türkiye
+Lebanon, Syria.
+1997 Annex to the Agreement on the Distribution of Orontes River Water Originating in Lebanese Territory.
+The annex identifies four sub-basins and a main spring, which are to be excluded from Lebanon's annual share as agreed in the 1994 agreement.
+Lebanon, Syria.
+2001 Amendment to the Agreement on the Distribution of Orontes River Water Originating in Lebanese Territory.
+This amendment allows Lebanon to establish infrastructures on the river.
+Lebanon, Syria.
+2009 Joint Statement of the First Meeting of the High-Level Strategic Cooperation Council Between the Syrian Arab Republic and the Republic of Türkiye Republic and the Republic of Türkiye, Memorandum of Understanding in the Fields of Meteorology and Meteorological Researches Between the Government of the Republic of Türkiye and the Government of the Syrian Arab Republic Cooperation Agreement in the Field of Environment Protection Between the Ministry of State for Environment Affairs in the Syrian Arab Republic and The Ministry of Environment and Forests of the Republic of Türkiye The MoU between the Government of the Republic of Türkiye and the Government of the Syrian Arab Republic in the Field of Remediation of Water Quality.
+The Memorandum of Understanding between the Government of the Republic of Türkiye and the Government of the Syrian Arab Republic in the Field of Efficient Utilization of Water Resources and Combating of Drought The Memorandum of Understanding Between the Government of the Republic on Establishment of a Pumping Station in the Territories of Syrian Arab Republic for Water Withdrawal from the Tigris River.
+The Memorandum of Understanding Between the Government of the Republic on Establishment of a Pumping Station in the Territories of Syrian Arab Republic for Water Withdrawal from the Tigris River.
+The Memorandum of Understanding Between the Government of the Republic of Türkiye and the Government of the Syrian Arab Republic for Understanding Between the Government of the Republic of Türkiye and the Government of the Syrian Arab Republic of Türkiye and the Government of the Syrian Arab Republic for Türkiye and the Government of the Syrian Arab Republic of Türkiye and the Government of the Syrian Arab Republic of Türkiye and the Government of the Syrian Arab Republic for Türkiye and the Government of the Syrian Arab Republic for Türkiye and the Government of the Syrian Arab Republic for the Construction of a Joint Dam on the Orontes River Under the Name "Friendship Dam Türkiye.
+Syria, Türkiye.